VerdigrisTech/nitrous/README.md

 ### Redis

-To use Redis driver, you must first install the [redis][redis-url] driver:
+To use Redis driver, you must first install the [redis][redis-driver-url]
+driver:

 ```bash
 npm install --save @verdigris/nitrous-driver-redis